1. INTRODUCTION

 6. EVALUATING BELIEFS

-6.1 Insight through mysticism
+6.1 Insight through mysticism (Links to more info)

 6.2 Both opinions are based on reason

 Maybe, you have already worked it out?
-Well, from my own understanding, it is just a case of differing aspects of our one God being recognised within the experiences of the two groups.
+Well, from my own understanding, it is just a case of ‘differing aspects‘ of our one God being RECOGNISED within the experiences of the two groups.
 As is the case when two individual people ‘beg to differ’ on any logically based opinion, one view MAY be more important in the scheme of things BUT that doesn’t stop both opinions having a logical basis.

 7. CHOOSING PANTHEISM OR MONOTHEISM?